This Easy Sautéed Fresh Green Beans Recipe with Crispy Prosciutto comes together in a snap! It’s only 4 ingredients, keto and paleo friendly!

 Instructions

-- In a large skillet over medium heat, melt 1 Tbsp of the butter.
+- In a large skillet over medium heat, melt 1 tablespoon of the butter.
 When the froth beings to subside, add the prosciutto and shallots.
-Cook until the prosciutto is crispy, about 3 minutes.
+Cook until the prosciutto is crispy and the shallots are softened, about 3 minutes.
 Remove the prosciutto and shallots from the pan.

-- Add the remaining 2 Tbsp of butter and let it melt.
-Add the green beans and saute until tender and just a little browned, 4 to 5 minutes.
+- Add the remaining 2 tablespoons of butter to the skillet and let it melt.
+Add the green beans and sauté until tender and just a little browned, 4-5 minutes.

-- Add the prosciutto and shallots back to the pan and toss to combine.
-Season to taste with salt and pepper.
+- Return the prosciutto and shallots to the pan and toss to combine.
+Season to taste with salt and pepper and DEVOUR.

 Nutrition Info: